jhochwald/PowerShell-collection/README.md

 Most of the stuff here is also available as a Gist or on my personal [blog](http://hochwald.net).

+## What is here?

+The stuff here is mostly related to:

+- Exchange (On Premises)
+- Exchange Online (Part of Office 365)
+- Office Related (Office Suite)
+- Office 365 and Azure AD
+- Skype for Business (Client and server stuff)
+- Skype for Business Quality of Service (QoS)
+- Windows Server Update Services (WSUS)

 ### Please note

 Some, or better most, of the stuff here was a function.
 This is because I like functions more (my personal preference).
 I converted most to single files.
 You can convert them back if you like.

+#### Why so detailed?

+I was asked why all my scripts contain so many comments, and why they are so well formatted...
+I hope you do not just download them and let them run (What is dangerous anyway).
+They should show you how to build and create your own tooling!
+That is the main reason why I try to avoid the usage of aliases within my scripts and use splatting to make them more human readable.

 ### Found a bug or Issue?

-If you find something bad (like a bug, error, or any issue), please report it here by open an Issue.
+If you find something bad (like a bug, error, or any issue), please report it here by open an [Issue](https://github.com/jhochwald/PowerShell-collection/issues).

 Or even better: Fork the Repository, fix it and submit a merge request, so others can participate to!